-Italy has had a major role since the very beginning of the Galileo programme, first of all, through the Italian Space Agency (ASI), and secondly, through the involvement of the Italian industry and, in particular, of the Finmeccanica Group.
+Italy has had a major role since the very beginning of the Galileo programme, first of all, through the Italian Space Agency (ASI), and secondly, through the involvement of the Italian industry and, in particular, of the Leonardo Group.

 The ground segment consists of two Galileo Control Centres (GCS) in Europe that have the task of managing the satellites and the system navigation mission, a global network of Galileo Sensor Stations (GSS) that send data to the GCSs to determine the integrity data and the synchronisation of the satellite clocks with those of the ground stations.
 The exchange of data communication between the control centres and the satellites is carried out by the “up-link” stations.

-The first services will be available from the end of 2016, while the system will be completed by 2020.
+The first services are available from the end of 2016, while the system will be completed by 2020.
 The first four types of service offered by the system, distinguished according to the type of signal, open or encrypted, and the different needs of end users are the following: the Open Service (OS), the Commercial Service (CS), the Public Regulated Service (PRS) for security operators (police, military), the Search and Rescue Support Service (S&RSS) for the management of alarms and the localisation of users in danger, which is considered a major improvement, given that current rescue systems do not provide the user with this type of information.

 Thales Alenia Space